 Sample Internship Placements

 Students will participate in a professional internship for approximately 32 hours per week, typically Monday-Thursday with the occasional Friday depending on placement.
 You are matched with an organization based on your skills, experience, career goals, and interests.

 - View sample internship areas (PDF) in New Zealand.

 All enrolled students will be placed in an internship.
 Students with relevant experience and a GPA over 2.5 may have more placement options or an internship role with greater responsibility than students without experience or a lower GPA.

 Resume and Cover Letter Resources

-We strongly recommend that all students meet with an advisor at the UC Davis Internship and Career Center or the Career Center on their home campus to have their resume and cover letter reviewed prior to submitting these documents to ISA.
+We strongly recommend that you meet with an advisor at the UC Davis Internship and Career Center or the Career Center on your home campus to have your resume and cover letter reviewed prior to submitting these documents to ISA.
 The ICC provides many online resources, such as resume, cover letter, and letter of recommendation examples.
 ISA also provides tips for writing your cover letter and resume.

 Students participating in UC Davis Study Abroad Internships are eligible to receive Transcript Notation (TN).
 Transcript notation documents your academically approved internship on your official UC Davis transcript.
 By having your experience noted, it provides proof of where and when you participated in an internship.
 This is especially valuable for international internships that may be difficult for a prospective employer or program to contact.